-When subjects with chronic indigestion took ginger capsules after eating soup, their stomachs emptied around four minutes faster compared to when they didn't have any ginger, found one study.
+One study found that when people with chronic indigestion took ginger capsules after eating soup, their stomachs emptied around four minutes faster compared to when they didn't have any ginger.
 For the biggest digestion boost, sip ginger tea or take ginger capsules before a meal, Miller recommends.

 2. Ginger eases nausea and motion sickness.

 The same properties that support digestion can also help soothe a sour stomach.
 Research also shows that ginger can help ease motion sickness, as well as provide nausea relief for patients after surgery and for cancer patients undergoing chemotherapy.

 That's not all.
 Ginger's nausea-fighting ability has been found to help pregnant women dealing with morning sickness too.
 Just don't overdo it.
 While moderate amounts (up to 1 teaspoon of grated ginger) are considered safe during pregnancy, anecdotal reports suggest having more than that could increase the risk for miscarriage, says Joseph Feuerstein, M.D., associate professor of clinical medicine at Columbia University and director of integrative medicine at Stamford Hospital.
 If you're thinking about taking ginger while pregnant, be sure to get the green light from your health care provider.

 That ability to fight viruses and bacteria could fortify your immune system against nasty bugs.
 For instance, one study suggests that sipping ginger tea could help fight the RSV virus, which often causes respiratory problems.